Troublesome volunteer management? Here’s how to effectively manage and love the most difficult people who volunteer in your ministry.

-The Solution: Redirect this person to a one-on-one ministry.
+The Volunteer Management Solution: Redirect this person to a one-on-one ministry.

 It’s not uncommon that people who need to be ministered to are often drawn to volunteer positions that offer help and support.
 Sensitivity is the key in this situation.
 The Leech needs redirection to receive a one-on-one ministry.
 If your church or community offers professional or peer counseling, offer that alternative to this person.
 If your approach is tactful and with the person’s best interest at heart, your offer will often be received with a grateful response.

 Usually Volunteers For: Positions that have an inside track on the latest scoop, such as office helper, coffee-hour host, or your personal assistant.

 The Challenge: Quickly spreads the news—especially negative—that can damage relationships and your ministry.